 After preliminary construction pricing and programming design budgeting was complete, each architecture firm was required to reevaluate building program size and/or architectural features to ensure there was an alignment between the project budget and project needs.
 Following this exercise, the construction firm was required to modify its preliminary construction pricing and programming design budgeting after the new conceptual design revisions were complete.
-As a component of the revised preliminary construction pricing and programming design budgeting in public areas, shared areas and exclusive use areas.
+As a component of the revised preliminary construction pricing and programming design budgeting, the construction firm and JSL analyzed the improvements in public areas, shared areas and exclusive use areas.
 Pricing for the RDCS (a two-team facility) was consistent with pricing for Grant Field in Dunedin, Florida (a one team facility - Toronto Blue Jays) and Cool Today Park in North Port, Florida (a one team facility - Atlanta Braves).

+Attachment B

-Attachment B Roger Dean Chevrolet Project Cost Estimate Public and Shared Use Items Tourism Enhancements (Spring Training Visitor Experience and Events)
+Roger Dean Chevrolet Project Cost Estimate Public and Shared Use Items

+Tourism Enhancements (Spring Training Visitor Experience and Events)